1Gize/kantor-kafka-streams/README.md

 # kantor-kafka-streams
-Develop a Kafka Streams application that simulate a Currency Exchange.
+Developed a Kafka Streams application that simulate a Currency Exchange.

-Use the high-level Streams DSL
+Used the high-level Streams DSL

-Use StreamsBuilder.stream to create a KStream for amounts to convert
+Used StreamsBuilder.stream to create a KStream for amounts to convert

-Use StreamsBuilder.table to create a KTable for rates
+Used StreamsBuilder.table to create a KTable for rates

-Use KStream.join to join amounts with rates
+Used KStream.join to join amounts with rates